 What better way to begin the new year than by talking about new lives and musical beginnings!
 Babies and music are a source of endless fascination – and the subject of a lot of research.
 We know that babies like to be sung to (think lullabies), they like bouncing or waving their arms when they hear music, they like toys that make musical sounds, and if musical toys aren’t available, they find their own musical instruments.

 Newborns have a wide range of musical abilities, some of which I’ve written about in Are we hardwired for music?
-Now a recent study from McMaster University shows that babies benefit from musical training even before they can walk or talk.
-One-year old babies who participated with their parents in interactive music classes communicated better, showed more sophisticated brain responses to music, and even smiled more.
+Now a recent study by Laurel Trainor and colleagues at McMaster University in Canada shows that babies benefit from musical training even before they can walk or talk.
+One-year old babies who had participated with their parents in interactive music classes communicated better, showed more sophisticated brain responses to music, and even smiled more.

 One goal of the McMaster study was to find out if active musical experience in infancy enhanced an infant’s sensitivity to Western tonality more than passive experience.
-(Obviously the same kind of study could be done with children in any culture using the music specific to that culture).
 Researchers also wanted to find out if interactive music-making between parents and infants promoted social, emotional, and communicative development.

 They randomly assigned 6-month-old infants to either 6 months of active participatory classes for infants and their parents or to passive music classes where recorded music was played in the background while the infants and parents did other activities.
 There was also a control group that received no music classes.

-Prior to the classes, all of the infants showed similar communication and social development.
+Prior to the classes, all of the infants showed similar communication and social development skills.
 None had participated in any other baby music classes.
 After the classes, infants were compared on how they responded to Western tonality, their social behaviors, and their use of communicative gestures.

-In the active classes, a curriculum was used that involved learning a small set of lullabies, nursery rhymes and action songs, movement activities, and playing percussion instruments.
+In the active classes, the Suzuki Early Childhood Education curriculum was used and involved learning a small set of lullabies, nursery rhymes and action songs, movement activities, and playing percussion instruments.
 Parents learned to sing the songs used in the classes and were encouraged to use a CD of songs from the classes to repeat these activities at home every day.

 In the passive classes, parents and infants listened to music from the popular Baby Einstein™ CDs while playing together at various art, books, balls, blocks, and stacking cups play stations.
 Parents used different CDs from Baby Einstein™ to play at home while doing play activities with the infant.